AmdjedBelgacem/Amtask-manager-laravel-react/README.md

 **Task Management:**
 Users can create, update, and delete tasks.
 The frontend sends requests to the backend’s task management endpoints.

+Users are able to drag and drop tasks and change their location.
+The frontend sends requests to the backend’s task management endpoints.

 **Folder Management:**
 Users can create folders and add/remove tasks from them.
 This is handled through the backend’s folder management endpoints.